Meet our team has been saved

 Dana O’Donovan

-Dana has served on many nonprofit, foundation and government boards.
-Currently, she serves on the North Carolina Council for Women, the North Carolina Aquarium Society Board, ADAP Capital Guidance Council, The University of North Carolina’s Kenan Institute Board of Mentors and the Board of DREAMS of Wilmington.
-Dana graduated from The University of North Carolina–Chapel Hill where she was a Morehead-Cain Scholar.
+She chairs the Green Dot Social Impact Investment Committee and serves on Deloitte’s Responsible Business Practices working group.
+She has also served on many non-profit, foundation and government boards, including the Morehead-Cain Scholarship Fund Board, the North Carolina Council for Women, the North Carolina Aquarium Society Board, ADAP Capital Guidance Council, The University of North Carolina’s Kenan Institute Board of Mentors and the Peace First and Hill Center boards.
+She graduated from The University of North Carolina – Chapel Hill where she was a Morehead-Cain Scholar.

 Joanna Burleson